 Eggs

-You may have been told to keep Baby away from egg whites to avoid potential allergic reactions, but he has reached the age where he can start safely sampling all the different parts of eggs.
+You may have been told to keep Baby away from egg whites to avoid potential allergic reactions, but they have reached the age where they can start safely sampling all the different parts of eggs.
 Make sure to keep an eye out for allergic reactions, which would include hives, swelling, wheezing, diarrhea, and vomiting.

 Honey

 Baby has been kept from sampling this delicious nectar because of the small chance that the spores in honey cause a bad reaction.
-But now Baby is just barely old enough to see for themselves what all the buzz is about.
-While Baby is this young, it’s still advised to keep him away from lots of sugars, so try to watch how much honey he tastes – he might have a hard time keeping his hand out of the honeypot, once he has had a taste.
+But now Baby is just barely old enough to see for themself what all the buzz is about.
+While Baby is this young, it’s still advised to keep them away from lots of sugars, so try to watch how much honey they taste – they might have a hard time keeping their hand out of the honeypot, once they have had a taste.

 Sources